SaraRasoulian/Country-Capital-API/README.md

 ## Avaliable endpoints

-following endpoint gets `isoCode` as input and returns a JSON object containing the capital city
+Following endpoint gets `isoCode` as input and returns a JSON object containing the capital city

+This endpoint calls the public CountryInfo SOAP Service under the hood

 ##### Endpoint:
 ```